 This course has a strong component of movement practice and is open to students of any experience level who are willing to move with creativity and generosity.
 The course takes a broad look at dance improvisation, exploring in equal parts key theoretical readings, historic and contemporary performance examples, and movement practices in the classroom.
 On its surface, improvisation is often understood to be based on total freedom or openness, where any movement choice can be made.
 Here, the notion of freedom in improvisation is reconsidered through the sociopolitical realities of how dancers' bodies move through society, and across the studio or stage.

-TAPS 26225.
-Dancing Chicago.
+TAPS 26235.
+Gender and the Dancing Body.
 100 Units.

 Instructor(s): M. McNeal Terms Offered: Spring

-Instructor(s): Alyssa Mohn Terms Offered: Autumn
+Instructor(s): A. Borges Terms Offered: Winter

 Instructor(s): R. Davonté Johnson Terms Offered: Spring